-Missouri Attorney General launches an anti-trust investigation against Google
+Missouri attorney general launches an anti-trust investigation against Google

 Missouri is launching an investigation into whether Google has broken its consumer protection and antitrust laws.

-In a statement, the state’s Attorney General, Josh Hawley, said that his office has issued a subpoena to the search giant earlier on Monday.
+In a statement, the state’s attorney general, Josh Hawley, said that his office has issued a subpoena to the search giant earlier on Monday.

 The investigation will seek to determine if Google has violated the Missouri Merchandising Practices Act — its principal consumer-protection law — and other state antitrust laws, according to a statement.